 We differentiate two types of speed enforcement solutions with cameras: spot speed measurement and average speed calculation.

 Spot Speed Measurement

 Speed cameras will measure a vehicle’s speed at a certain spot.
 Different cameras use different technologies such as laser, radar, video analytics, and more.

 The disadvantage of the fixed spot speed solution is that people learn where the cameras are.
 Some mobile applications that aid navigation also indicate their location.
 They slow down as they approach the spot in question and then speed up again.

 This practice undermines the main objective of consistently enforcing speed limits to reduce road accidents significantly.

 Still, at locations where people have died due to drivers going too fast or through a red light, they play an undeniable role in preventing even more accidents from happening.

-Adaptive Recognition’s Vidar Speed R smart ANPR camera is ideal for this type of setup.
+Adaptive Recognition’s Vidar Speed ANPR camera for speed enforcement is ideal for this type of setup.

-For efficient and consistent speed enforcement, it is best to use fixed and portable/mobile speed cameras, such as Adaptive Recognition’s S1, simultaneously.
+For efficient and consistent speed enforcement, it is best to use fixed and portable/mobile speed cameras, such as Adaptive Recognition’s S1 portable speed- and traffic enforcement camera, simultaneously.
 Fixed ones to prevent violations in hazardous, accident-prone areas.
 Mobile ones to ensure that drivers respect speed limits in the broad sense.